ncatlab/nlab-content/pages/6/6/2/0/266/content.md

 $$
 It is clear that the definition in this form makes sense in every 2-category.
 In a bit different terminology, the left Kan extension 1-cell $F:C\to D$ along 1-cell $p\in K(C,C')$ in a 2-category $K$ is a pair $(Lan_p F,\alpha)$ where $\alpha : F\to Lan_p F\circ p$ is a 2-cell which reflects the object $F\in K(C,D)$ along the functor $p_* = K(p,D):K(C',D)\to K(C,D)$.

+This version of the definition clearly makes sense in any [[2-category]].

 ## Local definition: in terms of weighted (co)limits ##

-Whenever the [[limit]] on the right hand side of the following equivalence exists, the right Kan extension on the left exists and is specified by this expression:
+Whenever the [[limit]] on the right hand side of the following equivalence exists for all $c'$, the right Kan extension on the left exists and is specified by this expression:

 $$